-It would not be an understatement to say almost all cases of high blood pressure are likely to be classified under the term “primary” or “essential” hypertension.
-Even so, primary hypertension can be a real head scratcher as we have a very poor understanding of the etiology despite an estimated 90% of patients fitting the bill.
-As such, primary hypertension is often labeled as “idiopathic”, which is medical terminology for “no identifiable cause” that we are aware of at this time.
+Although an estimated ~90% of high blood pressure cases are likely to be classified under the term “primary” or “essential” hypertension, we still have a very poor understanding of the etiology as a whole.
+As such, primary hypertension is often labeled as idiopathic, which is medical terminology for no identifiable cause that we are aware of at this time.
 We do, however, have an inkling for several risk factors which are associated with the development of hypertension.

-In this post, we will break them down using a mnemonic that helps tie everything together.
+In this post, we will attempt to break them down using a mnemonic that helps tie everything together.
 Can you think of what might be a good mnemonic for this cause?
-That is right: stress!
+If you thought stress, you would be correct.
 We’ve all experienced stress at some point in our lives.
 Imagine yourself in peak rush hour traffic, the time is now 7:45 AM and your final starts at 8:00 AM.
 Can you feel your heart racing?
-Maybe not, but the point stands that stress can exacerbate blood pressure and it is an excellent way to outline the following known risk factors:
+The point stands that stress can exacerbate blood pressure and we think it is an excellent way to outline the following known risk factors: